 10 Lighthouse Visitor Centres

-The UK has some spectacular lighthouses that due to their nature are often in beautiful remote locations.
+Add our 10 Lighthouse Visitor Centres to your bucket list.
+The UK has some spectacular lighthouses that, due to their nature, are often in beautiful remote locations.

 Alderney Lighthouse, Guernsey

-Alderney Lighthouse was built in 1912 in order to act as a guide to passing shipping and to warn vessels of the treacherous waters around the Isle.
-It is sited on Quénard Point, to the north-east of the Island.
+Alderney Lighthouse was built in 1912 to guide passing ships and to warn vessels of the treacherous waters around the Isle.
+It is situated on Quénard Point, to the northeast of the Island.

 Flamborough Lighthouse, East Riding of Yorkshire